The Profinite Rigidity of Free Metabelian Groups: Homological Separability

 induced by the profinite completion functor of groups.
-Similarly, by Proposition~\ref{Prop::Big}(b), the class $\iotede^1([\vartheta])$ corresponds to the extension of profinite $\alg$-modules
+Moreover, the closure $\overline{M_\Gamma}$ of $M_\Gamma$ in $\hG$ acquires the structure of a profinite $\palg$-module via conjugacy in $\hG$, and this structure agrees with the $\alg$-profinite completion $\widehat{M_\Gamma}$ of $M_\Gamma$ by \cite[Lemma 5.1]{Me}.
+On the other hand, Proposition~\ref{Prop::Big} says that the class $\iotede^1([\vartheta])$ corresponds to the extension of profinite $\alg$-modules

 induced by the profinite completion functor of $\alg$-modules.
-The boundary homomorphism in the long exact sequence of profinite modules induced by the derived functor $\Ext$ from the short exact sequence of the augmentation ideal $\paug$ then maps the class $\ioteda^2([\zeta])$ to the extension
+Now the boundary homomorphism in the long exact sequence of profinite modules induced by the derived functor $\Ext$ from the short exact sequence of the augmentation ideal $\paug$ maps the class $\ioteda^2([\zeta])$ to the class in $\Ext^1_\palg(\paug, \widehat{M_\Gamma})$ corresponding to the extension of profinite $\palg$-modules